tbogdala/evocaition-vscext/README.md

 ### Additional Settings

+These settings are only able to be set manually in the user settings JSON file.

 * **`evocaition.seed`**: (integer) An optional seed value for reproducibility.
 	+ Example: `"evocaition.seed": 42`
 	+ **Note:** Not currently configurable via a specific command; set directly in User Settings JSON.